Submission Guidelines

 Authors have the rights to reuse their research work reported in the AET, share, disseminate, and maximize the impact of their research under our publishing agreement.
 Subscribers may reproduce the Table of Content or prepare a list of articles, for internal circulation within their institutions.
 Permission of the Publisher is required for resale or distribution outside the institution and for all other derivative works, including compilations and translations.
 If excerpts from other copyrighted works are included in the manuscript, the author(s) must obtain written permission from the copyright owners and credit the source(s) suitably in the article.

-Appeals and Complaints: Any complaint and appeal on editorial decisions, long procedural delays and publication ethics are handled by the Editor-in-Chief and/or the Editor who handled the manuscript.
+Appeals and Complaints: Any complaint and appeal on editorial decisions, long procedural delays and publication ethics is handled by the Editor-in-Chief and/or the Editor who handled the manuscript.
 On receiving an appeal against rejection, the Editor-in-Chief or handling Editor considers the authors’ argument, the reviewer reports / Editorial Board comments, and decides whether (a) the appeal should be considered; (b) the decision to reject should stand; or (c) another independent technical opinion of a subject-matter expert is required.
 The complainant, if appropriate, is informed of the decision with required explanation.
 On receiving complaint about publication Ethics, the Editor-in-Chief or handling Editor decides on a course of action and provides feedback to the complainant as per the AET policies and guidelines.